 What's Included in the Price

 - Call-out fee.
-Typically rolled into the first point or two.
-Perth's spread-out geography can affect travel charges for outer suburbs.
+Typically $100–$160, rolled into the first point or two.
+Perth's spread-out geography can affect travel charges for outer suburbs like Mandurah, Rockingham, or Two Rocks.

 - The fitting.
-Basic LED downlights at standard cost.
+Standard IC-4 rated LED downlights ($15–$45 per unit for Clipsal, HPM Legrand, or Martec Tradetec).
 Outdoor-rated and feature fittings quoted separately.

 - Ceiling cut-out and patching.
 For new downlight positions in plasterboard.

 - IC-4 rated housings.
 Required where ceiling insulation contacts the fitting, per the AS/NZS 3000 Wiring Rules.
-Perth homes are heavily insulated against summer heat, so IC-4 housings are standard.
+Perth homes are heavily insulated against summer heat, so IC-4 housings are standard on virtually every downlight job.

 What Affects the Cost

 - Open-plan layouts.
 Perth's modern homes favour large open-plan living, dining, and kitchen areas.
-These spaces need multiple lighting zones (8 to 15 downlights is not unusual), but bulk installs bring the per-point cost down.
+These spaces need multiple lighting zones (8–15 downlights is not unusual), but bulk installs bring the per-point cost down to $55–$75 each.
+Multiple dimmer zones (kitchen task lighting vs dining ambience) are popular and add $30–$60 per Clipsal Iconic dimmer mechanism plus a separate circuit if needed.

 - Ceiling type.
 Plasterboard with roof access (most Perth homes) is the easiest scenario.
-Concrete slab apartments are harder.
+Concrete slab apartments are harder and more expensive.

 - New vs replacement.
-Swapping existing fittings is quick.
-New positions requiring cable runs from the switchboard cost more.
+Swapping existing fittings costs $55–$80 per point.
+New positions requiring cable runs from the switchboard cost $120–$220+ per point.

 - Electrician availability.
 Perth's smaller contractor pool means availability can be tighter, especially during building booms.
 Book ahead if your job is not urgent.